kubevela/kubevela/docs/en/rollout/rollout.md

         replicas: 5
 ```

-5. Apply the application rollout that upgarde the application from v1 to v2
+5. Apply the application rollout that upgrade the application from v1 to v2
 ```yaml
 apiVersion: core.oam.dev/v1beta1
 kind: AppRollout